Click here for the Glossary page

 John Willets

 John Willetts was the Steward at the club and with his wife Frances served at the bar for 27 years.
-The photograph below shows them waiting to serve at the refurbished bar, while the second down was taken at their retirement in 1987.
+The photograph below shows them waiting to serve at the refurbished bar, while the second down was probably taken when they celebrated 25 years at the Club

 Steward John Willetts pictured with wife Frances and brother-in-law Jimmy O'Neil.